roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  My face didn't react, but my cock did.
 I was throbbing in my underwear, my erection was so fucking hard at the sight and smell of the sexy young woman.

  For ten, fifteen minutes I tried to ignore the wetness of her crotch, but it was impossible.
 She was fidgeting in place as she sat on the sofa, unable to get comfortable; the wetness of her crotch had everything to do with it.
 She'd put her knees together, but then sit back and spread them, wiggling her small fanny around on the leather sofa.
 She put a sock-clad foot up on the sofa, then back on the floor.
 She turned side to side.
 She couldn't sit still.
 Meanwhile, my eyes constantly flirted at the sight of her crotch as it was exposed, time to time; instead of just the pink fabric of her leggings, I was gazing at the soiled wet stain, almost growing in her crotch as she moved her legs around again and again.
-Report_Story #4